[Updated for 2022]

 Taking advantage of these sites will help you generate more leads, and that’s because you’ll be targeting a wealth of new leads.

 Conducting niche specific social media campaigns, requires more than just simply making a post on your personal Facebook page.
 It requires time, effort and skill.
 It is best left to professional social media services.

 Writing eBooks and whitepapers is an effective lead generation strategy when you’re targeting B2B customers or targeting more professional and technical customers.

-You have an opportunity to offer technical expertise and actionable advice that will be helping gain trust, increase thought leadership, and establish credibility among your potential customers.
+You have an opportunity to offer technical expertise and actionable advice that will be help gain trust, increase thought leadership, and establish credibility among your potential customers.

 Use SEO Marketing

 Your sales funnel has multiple stages.
-Your leads need not have to go through it from the top.
+Your leads need not necessarily enter your funnel from the top.

 Some prospects would find later stages of your funnel more relevant to them.
 For example, a prospect might already know about your brand and is currently doing comparisons with your competitors.
 This prospect should go directly into the Decision stage of your funnel.

 SEO marketing is ideal for this.
 It meets customers where they are along their buying journey.
 It shortens the route to a sale.
 You spend less time educating and more time selling.
 This lowers your overall marketing costs.